 GE-TOP was divided in two phases.
-The first phase, which was concluded in May 2013, focused on a global assessment of interlinkages between international trade and green economy.
+The first phase, which was concluded in May 2013 and included 3 regional workshops in the run up to Rio+20, focused on a global assessment of interlinkages between international trade and green economy.
 GE-TOP developed a global framework that demonstrated the mutually beneficial relationship between trade and green economy.
 The first phase of the project culminated in the high-level launch of the report Green Economy and Trade - Trends, Challenges and Opportunities.
 Section 4 of this report gives a summary of its findings.